Demand Generation Playbook for B2B Technology Companies

 Common Mistakes That Derail B2B Tech Demand Gen Programmes

-Even with a solid playbook, B2B technology companies make predictable mistakes that undermine their demand generation programmes.
-Awareness of these patterns helps you avoid them.
+Even with a solid playbook, B2B tech companies make predictable mistakes.
+Awareness helps you avoid them.

 Skipping Q1 to go straight to campaigns.
 The most expensive mistake.
-Without ICP clarity and strong messaging, every campaign is a guess.
-Companies that skip the foundation phase typically waste 30 to 50 percent of their first year's budget on poorly targeted campaigns before circling back to do the foundational work they should have done first.
+Without ICP clarity and strong messaging, every campaign is a guess — and companies typically waste 30 to 50 percent of their first-year budget before circling back to do the foundational work.

 Measuring MQLs instead of pipeline.
 MQL targets create perverse incentives.
-Marketing teams optimise for form fills, which leads to gated content, aggressive lead capture, and high volumes of contacts with no buying intent.
-Measure pipeline contribution and revenue.
-Everything else is a vanity metric.
+Teams optimise for form fills, which produces gated content and high volumes of contacts with no buying intent.
+Measure pipeline contribution and revenue; everything else is a vanity metric.

 Treating demand gen as a marketing-only function.
 Demand generation requires tight alignment between marketing and sales.
-Content needs sales input to be relevant.
-Lead qualification needs shared definitions.
-ABM needs joint account planning.
-Companies where marketing operates in isolation from sales consistently underperform.
+Content needs sales input, lead qualification needs shared definitions, and ABM needs joint account planning.
+Marketing operating in isolation consistently underperforms.

 Under-investing in content quality.
-The B2B technology market is saturated with mediocre content generated by AI and published without editorial rigour.
-Average content does not generate demand.
-It generates nothing.
-Invest in fewer, better pieces that provide genuine insight, original data, or practical frameworks.
-One exceptional piece per week outperforms five mediocre pieces per day.
+The market is saturated with mediocre AI-generated content.
+Average content generates nothing.
+Invest in fewer, better pieces with genuine insight or original data — one exceptional piece per week outperforms five mediocre pieces per day.

 Ignoring the dark funnel.
-The majority of B2B buying behaviour happens in channels you cannot track — Slack communities, private conversations, word of mouth, dark social sharing, and internal team discussions.
-If your attribution model only counts what analytics tools can measure, you are making budget decisions based on incomplete data.
-Self-reported attribution fills this gap.
+Most B2B buying behaviour happens in Slack communities, private conversations, and word of mouth.
+If your attribution only counts what analytics can measure, you are deciding on incomplete data.
+Self-reported attribution fills the gap.

 Putting the Playbook Into Practice

 Assemble the team.
-Identify who will own demand gen execution.
+Identify who owns demand gen execution.
 If you do not have the in-house team, engage an agency partner to supplement capacity.

-Set up the measurement infrastructure.
-This can happen in parallel with ICP and messaging work.
-Get your CRM, analytics, and attribution systems configured before any campaigns launch.
+Set up measurement infrastructure.
+Get CRM, analytics, and attribution configured in parallel with ICP and messaging work, before any campaigns launch.

 Review quarterly, adjust monthly, execute weekly.
-Use the quarterly framework for strategic evaluation.
-Use monthly reviews to adjust tactics within each quarter's theme.
-Use weekly execution plans to maintain momentum.
+Use the quarterly framework for strategic evaluation, monthly reviews for tactical adjustments, and weekly execution plans for momentum.

-The B2B technology companies that will win their markets over the next five years are the ones that build systematic demand generation engines today.
-Not the ones with the biggest budgets.
-Not the ones with the flashiest campaigns.
-The ones with the most disciplined, data-driven, quarter-by-quarter approach to creating, capturing, and converting demand.
+The B2B technology companies that win their markets over the next five years are the ones that build systematic engines today, often with help from a specialist demand generation agency.
+Not the biggest budgets.
+Not the flashiest campaigns.
+The most disciplined, data-driven, quarter-by-quarter approach to creating, capturing, and converting demand.

 This playbook gives you the plan.
 Now execute it.